froiegras/soundboard/README.md

 # Soundboard Bot

 This is a soundboard bot I initially made before discord pushed their changes to add sound boards in Discord as an actual feature.
-This is made using `Python` with `Nextcord` and for the "backend" ~~for now~~ it is using `pickledb`.
+This is made using `Python` with `Nextcord` and for the "backend" ~~for now~~ is using `pickledb`.

 ### Available Features or Commands:
 ```